 Special Forces Marsose was named Kolone Macan

-The presence of Marsose as a special force that is so reliable, apparently still considered not enough by senior Dutch military officials.
+The presence of Marsose as a special force that is so reliable, is apparently still considered not enough by senior Dutch military officials.
 The Dutch officers again formed a unit within Marsose’s army named Kolone Macan.
 Like Marsose, Kolone Macan was also led by officers from Europeans.
 One of them is a Swiss officer named Hans Christofell.
 He is well-known for contributing to the colonial government in the war in northern Sumatra.
 He set up a new special force again, in which the members were elected members of Marsose.

 There is a Marsose officer who is higher in rank than Christoffel, Captain (later Lieutenant Colonel) Scheepens.
 After various considerations, the Dutch military policy-makers came to the conclusion that the sadistic work of the executioner was not suitable for Scheepens, although Scheepens was quite willing to do even heavy military tasks such as fighting for days in the forest.
 In the eyes of the policymaker, Christoffel is considered more suitable to lead a group of executioners.
-Christoffel finally departed to Cimahi, where standing a garrison Dutch troops there.
+Christoffel finally departed to Cimahi, were standing a garrison of Dutch troops there.
 Here Christoffel met with many veteran Marsose and has experience fighting in Aceh.
 Their presence in Cimahi was in order to rest after the heavy war in Aceh for months.

 He assembled a vicious member of Marsose, a bruiser.
 The troop was named Kolone Macan.
 These troops are trained by Christoffel in Garnisun Cimahi.
 Their clothing is gray-green in the collar of her shirt with two bloody fingering blisters.
 Of course, the red necktie looks scarier.
 They are known as the creepy troops with the nickname ‘cold-blooded killer’.

 After resting for a long time, the Martians felt that they wanted to go back to war in Aceh again.
 The world of Marsose is definitely not a world of peaceful barracks, their world is war in the forest, as in Aceh.
-During the peaceful Cimahi barrack, the Marsose was also given the theory of war, but it was less responded by low-educated marsose.
-They do not need theory in warfare, but battle.
-Naturally, if the theory of war was not even digested Marsose warriors.
+During the peaceful Cimahi barrack, the Marsose was also given the theory of war, but it was less responded to by low-educated marsose.
+They do not need theory in warfare but in battle.
+Naturally, the theory of war was not even digested Marsose warriors.
 They know better and love to fight.
 Another routine that they hate in the barracks is that several times a day have to line up.
 The marsose exercise is not firing a gun, but rather playing a klewang (machete).

 The strong reaction to the work of Kolone Macan also emerged from the Dutch military itself.
 The battle they carried out in Aceh was outrageous.
 This reaction came from a Dutch officer who was not from a mercenary background.
 Finally, the command over the Aceh region was changed from van Daalen to Swart.
 Due to the change of command, the ruthless way of Kolone Macan was slowly removed.
-The troops once trained and led by Christoffel was then switched command to van der Vlerk.
+The troops once trained and led by Christoffel were then switched command to van der Vlerk.
 This new commander, like the demands of some Dutch officers who hated the cruelty of Van Daalen and Christoffel, began to change the nature of the Kolone Macan army.
-These troops disappeared for a long time and became just a regular Marsose.
+These troops disappeared for a long time and became just regular Marsose.

-Kolone Macan is the cruelest part of the corps named Marsose and only plunge in the Aceh front only.
+Kolone Macan is the cruelest part of the corps named Marsose and only plunges into the Aceh front only.
 The Colonial Government apparently did not want to be an army of organized executioners, for the colonial government, just marsose the cruelest troops they had.
 However, resistance to colonial policy is unpredictable when it occurs and this is the reason why Marsose continues to be preserved despite its diminishing role.
 Marsose did not sound great again when Japan landed in Indonesia.

 Photos of the cruelty of Long March Marsose troops to Gayo under the leadership of General C.G.E van Daalen.